The best of Switzerland's festivals 2017

 Early July: Züri Fäscht, Zurich

-This summertime, citywide Zurich fest takes over the city with fairground revelry.
+In summertime every three years, citywide Zurich fest takes over the city with fairground revelry.
 Millions of visitors enjoy the carnival atmosphere, three days of celebrations and spectacular fireworks displays.
-This grand Zurich fest is held every three years; the next one will take place from 5 to 7 July, 2017.
+The next one will take place from 5 to 7 July, 2019.

 July: Montreux Jazz Festival